Apply

 Choristers

-If you want to join the Choir of Trinity College and live in our residential college, you will need to apply for the choir and residential college separately.
-Applications to live at Trinity's residential college need to be made through the University of Melbourne College's website, as per the steps below.
-Students who would also like to join the choir will need to request an audition.
-(Those who want to sing, but not live on campus, can also request an audition.)
+If you want to join the Choir of Trinity College and live in our Residential College, you will need to apply for the Choir and Residential College separately.
+Applications to live at Trinity's Residential College need to be made through the University of Melbourne College's website, as per the steps below.
+Students who would also like to join the Choir will need to request an audition.
+Those who want to join, but not live on campus, can also request an audition.

 How to apply

-• references from one academic referee and one personal referee.
-Your academic referee could be your school Principal or Year 12 Coordinator.
-Your personal referee could be a family friend or your favourite teacher.
-Your personal referee should not be a family member.
+• References details for an academic referee (e.g. your school Principal or Year 12 Coordinator) and a personal referee (e.g. a family friend or favourite teacher; this referee cannot be a family member)

 The number of students we accept varies from year to year, but we always take as many students as we can.